PascalIrz/aspe/README.md

 - `pop_` : point_prelevement (sampling point)
 - `mei_` : mesure_individuelle (individual measurment)

-To display a comprehensive list of variables with their meaning, call:
+To display a comprehensive list of variables with their meaning (all in French so far, sorry), call:

     data("dictionnaire")
     View(dictionnaire)